Virtual algebraic fibrations of K\"ahler groups: Groups with Virtual Albanese Dimension One

-Proposition \ref{prop:product} guarantees that the class of K\"ahler groups that do not virtually admit an epimorphism to $\Z$ with finitely generated kernel is more variegated than its counterpart in the $3$--manifold world.
+There are many ways to show that $K \times \G$ does not have a finite--index subgroup which is a surface group; for instance a quick proof can be obtained using standard properties of $L^2$--Betti numbers. \end{proof}

+The examples of Proposition \ref{prop:product} guarante that the class of K\"ahler groups that do not virtually admit an epimorphism to $\Z$ with finitely generated kernel is more variegated than its counterpart in the $3$--manifold world.
 We should, however, qualify this result.
-The examples of Proposition \ref{prop:product} build on the existence of infinite K\"ahler groups with $vb_1 = 0$, and leverage on the fact that we can take products of finitely presented groups, as the class of K\"ahler manifolds is closed under cartesian product (and, more generally, holomorphic fiber bundles).
+These examples build on the existence of infinite K\"ahler groups with $vb_1 = 0$, and leverage on the fact that we can take products of finitely presented groups, as the class of K\"ahler manifolds is closed under cartesian product.
 Neither of these phenomena has a counterpart in the realm of $3$--manifolds.
 It is perhaps not too greedy to ask for examples of K\"ahler groups with $va(G) = 1$ in a realm where simple constructions as the one of Proposition \ref{prop:product} are tuned out.

-As we are about to see, an instance of this occurs in the case of aspherical surfaces:
+As we are about to see, this occurs in the case of aspherical surfaces.
+That's a level playing field with irreducible $3$--manifolds with $b_1 > 0$, which are as well aspherical.

 \begin{question} Does there exist a group $G$ with $b_1(G) > 0$ that is the fundamental group of an aspherical K\"ahler surface and does not virtually algebraically fiber? \end{question}